How Much Does It Cost to Study Abroad?

 Does FAFSA cover study abroad?

 Yes.
-If you qualify for student aid through the Free Application for Federal Student Aid (FAFSA), your awarded aid funds can typically be used toward study abroad costs.
-The school you attend while studying abroad must participate in federal aid programs, however, and your FAFSA aid might not cover the entire cost of studying in another country.
+If you qualify for student aid through the Free Application for Federal Student Aid (FAFSA®), your awarded aid funds can typically be used toward study abroad costs.
+If you apply to an overseas school directly, however, the school must participate in federal aid programs.
+Also keep in mind that your FAFSA aid might not cover the entire cost of studying in another country.

 Is a year too long to study abroad?